 Boxing is a stress relieving exercise that helps you remain active during pregnancy.
 However, it is advisable to avoid practicing hard kicks and punches after the second trimester of your pregnancy (2).

 Doctors encourage the expectant mom to practice moderate physical exercises, but for boxing there are certain guidelines to follow.
-When the mother punches or kicks the punching bag hard, it imposes jarring effects into the uterus.
+When the mother punches or kicks the punching bag hard, it imposes jarring effects into the uterus, posing risk to the fetus.

 Here are some of the common reasons why boxing isn’t safe during pregnancy: